Why & When To Change The Brake Fluid In Your Vehicle

 If you frequently drive in challenging conditions, such as hilly terrains, heavy traffic, or towing, your brake fluid may degrade faster.
 In such cases, consider more frequent changes.

 Regular brake system inspections can reveal the condition of your brake fluid.
 If it appears discolored or dirty, it's time for a change.
-Additionally, mechanics use test strips to measure the moisture content in the fluid, indicating when it's time for replacement.
+Mechanics use test strips to measure the moisture content in the fluid, indicating when it's time for replacement.

 If you experience a soft or spongy brake pedal, hear strange noises while braking, or notice a decrease in braking performance, don't wait – get your brake fluid checked and replaced if necessary.